Back to Blog

 This tells Caddy: "Do not get certificates — just serve HTTP."
 Now Cloudflare handles SSL entirely.

-:::tip If you omit http:// or https://, Caddy defaults to HTTPS and tries to issue a certificate. :::
+If you omit http:// or https://, Caddy defaults to HTTPS and tries to issue a certificate automatically.

 SPAs in Caddy v2

-For single-page apps (SPAs), you should use rewrite like this:
+For single-page apps (SPAs), use rewrite to handle client-side routing:

 report-app.sksushil.info.np {